top of page

 What is Black Swallow-wort?

 Black swallow-wort is an invasive, herbaceous, perennial vine in the milkweed family that is native to Europe.
-This species is of special concern to us here in Northern Michigan because of its negative ecological impacts and still limited distribution.
+This species is of special concern to us here in Northern Michigan because of its negative environmental impacts and still limited distribution.

-Ecological Impacts
+Environmental Impacts

 • Black swallow-wort overtakes and suppresses other vegetation, reducing species diversity, wildlife habitat, and native plant populations.